The Observation of Jet Azimuthal Angular Decorrelation at FCC-ep: THEORETICAL CONSIDERATIONS

 \section{THEORETICAL CONSIDERATIONS}

-In the hadronic collisions, Mueller-Navelet Jets (MN-Jets) are some jets that carry the longitudinal momentum fraction of their parent hadrons in the forward direction and that cause a large rapidity separation between each others.
-If one can measure the transverse momenta of the forward jets as $k_{1}$ and $k_{2}$, total collision energy should be sufficiently large to observe MN-Jets in the large rapidity interval $\triangle\eta\sim ln(s/k_{1}k_{2})$ where \textit{s} is the center of mass energy.
+In the hadronic collisions, Mueller-Navelet Jets (MN-Jets) are some jets that carry the longitudinal momentum fraction of their parent hadrons in the forward direction and that cause a large pseudo-rapidity separation between each others.
+If $k_{1}$ and $k_{2}$, the transverse momenta of the forward jets, can be measured, the total collision energy would be sufficiently large to observe MN-Jets in the large pseudo-rapidity interval $\triangle\eta\sim ln(\hat{s}/k_{1}k_{2})$ where \textit{$\hat{s}$}{} the partonic center of mass energy.
 On the other hand, one can explain jets in the fixed-order perturbative QCD calculations considering a fixed value for the running strong coupling $\alpha_{s}$.
-More specifically, in order to calculate cross section, one should obtain the partonic momenta from structure functions within the energy scale $Q^{2}$ and solve the Dokshitzer, Gribov, Lipatov, Altarelli, Parisi (DGLAP) equation as mentioned in ref \citep{DGLAP-1,DGLAP-2}.
-Recently, these structure functions have been well-studied within the PDF studies solving DGLAP equation that allows resummation of the large logarithms coming from the strong ordering between the hadrons scale and the jets transverse momenta using mathematical methods \citep{DGLAP-3}.
+More specifically, in order to calculate cross section, one should obtain the partonic momenta from structure functions within the energy scale $Q^{2}$ and solve the DGLAP equation as mentioned in ref \citep{DGLAP-1,DGLAP-2}.
+Recently, these structure functions have been well-studied within the PDF studies solving the DGLAP equation that allows resummation of the large logarithms coming from the strong ordering between the hadrons scale and the jets transverse momenta using mathematical methods \citep{DGLAP-3}.
 Note that recent MC event generators use built-in PDF datasets although various calculation tools are developed based on the DGLAP analytical solutions.
-However, in the DGLAP perspective, a dijet is correlated changing of parton densities with varying spatial resolution of the detector.
-With contrary the observations, that leads to end up with low $p_{T}$ emissions via strong ordering of transverse momenta.
+However, in the DGLAP perspective, a dijet is correlated change of parton densities with varying spatial resolution of the detector.
+With contrary the observations, that lead to end up with low $p_{T}$ emissions via strong ordering of transverse momenta.

-In the high-energy regime, the Balitsky-Fadin-Kuraev-Lipatov (BFKL) \citep{BFKL,BFKL-2,BFKL-3} approach states that a dijet can be decorrelated with large parton emissions and allows the resummation of terms with $\alpha_{s}log(1/x)^{n}$at leading (LL) and next-leading (NLL) logarithmic accuracies.
-Thus, one can calculate the cross section values that are independent of the parton densities but for higher accuracy one should calculate the NLL-BFKL \citep{Ducloue-1,Ducloue-2} predictions since it is reported LL-BFKL is underestimating data \citep{D0-7}.
+In the high-energy regime, the BFKL approach states that a dijet can be decorrelated with large parton emissions and allows the resummation of terms with $\alpha_{s}log(1/x)^{n}$at leading (LL) and next-leading (NLL) logarithmic accuracies.
+Thus, one can calculate the cross section values that are independent of the parton densities.
+However for higher accuracy one should calculate the NLL-BFKL \citep{Ducloue-1,Ducloue-2} predictions since it is reported LL-BFKL is underestimating data \citep{D0-7}.
+Unfortunately, NLL calculations are beyond our scope of this work due to technical limitations.